-Objective Action Responsibility 5 - Improve route planning with improved data 5.1 - establish an enhanced seasonal 5.1 - Traffic Services collection, wayfinding on the ground and program to monitor uptake of Active Transport promoting network mapping. in the community using bike riding and eRideable counts along key LTCN routes.
-5.2 - Line marking of primary and secondary 5.2 - Traffic Services routes to denote the LTCN on the City's pathways network.
-5.3 - advertise up to date Your Move shared 5.3 - Traffic Services, Communications & media as are available on the City's website.
-Brand 5.4 - include access to view the City of brand Wanneroo LTCN through public Intramaps Online mapping available on the City's website 5.4 - Traffic Services, GIS Team 5.5 - establish, by implementation of an initial , , , , , , , , , , , , , , , , , , , Pilot Project, a wayfinding strategy to promote key active transport routes.
-5.5 - Traffic Services 6 - Well-maintained routes, free from debris 6.1 - Implement an enhanced street and and uneven surfaces. shared path sweeping program that prioritises Primary and Secondary routes on the LTCN.
-C.O.
-Asset Dispusing 6.2 - Review the Long Term Capital Works 6.2 - Asset Planning Transport Asset renewal program to prioritise resurfacing of pathway and road asphalt pavement that resides on the LTCN and is reaching the end its serviceable lifespan.
+Objective Action Responsibility

+5 - Improve route planning with improved data 5.1 - establish an enhanced seasonal 5.1 - Traffic Services

+collection, wayfinding on the ground and program to monitor uptake of Active Transport

+promoting network mapping. in the community using bike riding and

+eRideable counts along key LTCN routes.

+5.2 - Line marking of primary and secondary 5.2 - Traffic Services

+routes to denote the LTCN on the City's

+pathways network.

+5.3 - advertise up to date Your Move shared

+5.3 - Traffic Services, Communications &

+media as are available on the City's website.
+Brand

+5.4 - include access to view the City of

+Wanneroo LTCN through public Intramaps E.A.
+Troffic Convices CIC Team

+Online mapping available on the City's website 5.4 - Trailic Services, GIS Team

+5.5 - establish, by implementation of an initial Pilot Project, a wayfinding strategy to promote

+key active transport routes.
+5.5 - Traffic Services

+6 - Well-maintained routes, free from debris

+and uneven surfaces. shared path sweeping program that 6.1 - Engineering Maintenance

+and uneverr surfaces. prioritises Primary and Secondary routes

+on the LTCN.

+6.2 - Review the Long Term Capital Works 6.2 - Asset Planning

+Transport Asset renewal program to /g

+prioritise resurfacing of pathway and road

+asphalt pavement that resides on the

+LTCN and is reaching the end its

+serviceable lifespan.